Lucas Pouille

-Lucas Pouille (/fr/, born 23 February 1994) is a French inactive professional tennis player.
+Lucas Pouille (/fr/, born 23 February 1994) is a French former professional tennis player.
 He has a career-high ATP singles ranking of world No. 10, achieved on 19 March 2018 and a career-high ATP doubles ranking of world No. 79, achieved on 11 April 2016.
 He has won five singles titles on the ATP Tour and was on the winning French Davis Cup team in 2017.
 He won the decisive match against Steve Darcis for the title.

 Personal life

 Pouille's mother is a Swedish-speaking Finn from Närpes, Finland.
 He has two brothers, and his family comes from northern France, at Loon-Plage near Dunkerque.

 He married his long-time girlfriend Clémence Bertrand in September 2019 and their daughter Rose was born in January 2021.

 He moved to Dubai in 2015 but moved back to France, to Rennes, in 2020.

 Le Coq Sportif and Babolat are his current sponsors.